 Presently, many economics consultancies all offer a similar but slightly different take on the UK economy and its recovery (or not) prospects – from Oxford Economics to the Bank of England.

 These institutions have all applied their vast intellectual and manpower resources to these questions, and the results are interesting.
 For example, Oxford Economics recent study in the end of 2020 concluded that UK’s strong recovery from the 2020 lockdown hit “has all but petered out” by the end of 2020 but then offered some arguments for “hope” in 2021-22 period.
 However, the main problem with this research is that their approach is still anchored in some variant of the mainstream General Equilibrium standardised ideology for modelling macroeconomic environments (and we know how well it worked out in the past).

-2021 is the first year of the Brexit and a lot of emotional and analytic commentary went into discussion and prophesising possible impacts of the EU trade disruption on the UK economy and whether it will recover from that – if ever.
+2021 is the first year of Brexit, and a lot of emotional and analytic commentary went into discussion and prophesising possible impacts of the EU trade disruption on the UK economy and whether it will recover from that – if ever.

-Exoshock does not have the manpower of the main-street economic consultancies but it has built an advanced causality-centric macro-economic model of the world, which allows us to run trade (and many other factors) disruption scenarios for the UK economy and study the propagation and the magnitude of shocks and their consequences in specific circumstances.
+Exoshock does not have the manpower of the main-street economic consultancies.
+Still, it has built an advanced causality-centric macro-economic model of the world, which allows us to run trade disruption scenarios for the UK economy and study the propagation and the magnitude of shocks and their consequences in specific circumstances.